-This course is designed to be a Social Studies survey course of the Big Ideas for Social Studies taken from several Grade 12 courses.
+This course is designed to be a Social Studies survey course of the Big Ideas for Social Studies taken from several Grade 12 BC Ministry courses.
 Explorations in Social Studies 11 is not a replacement for Social Studies 11 and may be taken along with other senior grade 11 or 12 Socials courses as it will cover different content.
-This course will count towards graduation requirements as a "senior socials elective" that all students need to graduate but will not count for post-secondary grade 12 acceptance requirements.

-Explorations in Social Studies 11 will cover the key Social Studies skills of inquiry, significance, evidence, continuity and change, cause and consequence, perspectives, and ethical judgements.
+Explorations in Social Studies 11 will cover the key Social Studies skills of inquiry, significance, evidence, continuity and change, cause and consequence, perspectives, ethical judgements and geographic thinking skills.
+This course builds on the historical and geographic competencies of the grade Social Studies 8-10 curriculum.

 Throughout the year students will explore several varied themes which will include:

-Political Science/Social Justice:

-- Current issues in local, regional, national, or global politics - Systems of power and governance - Methods used by individuals, groups, and organizations to promote social justice

-Human Geography

-- Sustainability and how human activities alter landscapes and effect natural systems - Demographic shifts in population, quality of life and health care

-Indigenous Studies:

-- The richness, diversity, and resiliency that is embedded in the culture and experience of Indigenous Peoples - o Indigenous peoples continue to advocate and assert rights to self-determination despite the effects of colonialism and through their connection to the land.
+- Political Science/Social Justice: - Current issues in local, regional, national, or global politics - Systems of power and governance - o Methods used by individuals, groups, and organizations to promote social justice - Human Geography - o Sustainability and how human activities alter landscapes and effect natural systems - Demographic shifts in population, quality of life and health care - Indigenous Studies: - The richness, diversity, and resiliency that is embedded in the culture and experience of Indigenous Peoples - Indigenous peoples continue to advocate and assert rights to self-determination despite the effects of colonialism and through their connection to the land.